 Storms may cause limbs or entire trees to fall, often landing on other trees, structures, or cars.
 The weight of storm-damaged trees is great, and they can be dangerous to remove or trim.
-We can assist in performing the job in a safe manner, while reducing further risk of damage to property.
+We can assist in performing the job in a safe manner while reducing further risk of damage to property.

 Storms can have a devastating effect on your home and property, especially where your trees are concerned.
 Dead branches, leaves, and even whole trees can be scattered by strong winds all over your land.

-After a storm or weather disaster, we deal with any broken limbs or fallen trees, and remove debris.
+After a storm or weather disaster, we deal with any broken limbs or fallen trees and remove debris.
 We can also provide cabling or bracing for added support.

 Doing the right things after trees have been damaged can make the difference between giving your trees a good chance of survival and losing them unnecessarily.

-Deadwooding is the pruning process of removing dead limbs that might be dangerous, diseased or a target of pest infestation.
+Deadwooding is the pruning process of removing dead limbs that might be dangerous, diseased, or a target of pest infestation.
 This is an important part of tree maintenance that helps preserve the health and integrity of your trees.

 While deadwooding is mainly used for safety and for the continued health of a tree, there are other benefits too.
-A lot of dead wood in a tree reduces its aesthetic appearance and this in turn reduces the amount of light that can pass through and makes the tree more susceptible to high winds.
+A lot of dead wood in a tree reduces its aesthetic appearance and this, in turn, reduces the amount of light that can pass through and makes the tree more susceptible to high winds.

 Crown thinning is the removal of live, healthy branches on trees with dense crowns.
 This improves light penetration and air movement, and decreases wind resistance, thus reducing pest infestations and decreasing the risk of storm damage.

-Thinning can also be used to reduce of individual limbs and to slow the growth rate on overly vigorous limbs.
+Thinning can also be used to reduce individual limbs and to slow the growth rate on overly vigorous limbs.

-Virtually all-urban trees benefit from periodic crown cleaning, which reduces the risk of branch failures, improves plant health and enhances tree appearance by removing limbs that are unsightly, unhealthy and unsound.
+Virtually all-urban trees benefit from periodic crown cleaning, which reduces the risk of branch failures, improves plant health, and enhances tree appearance by removing limbs that are unsightly, unhealthy, and unsound.

 Crown reduction is needed on trees or individual limbs that are growing close to buildings, other trees, or utility wires.
-Reduction may also be necessary to prevent or correct storm damage and to provide a more desirable shape.
+The reduction may also be necessary to prevent or correct storm damage and to provide a more desirable shape.
 This type of pruning involves reducing the height or spread of the crown or individual limbs.
 We specialize in the strategic removal of limbs to let in light and wind, and to decrease friction between branches.

-When lower limbs interfere with mowing, traffic, people or utilities, pruning is needed to provide clearance through raising.
+When lower limbs interfere with mowing, traffic, people, or utilities, pruning is needed to provide clearance through raising.
 Limb levels generally are left at a uniform height around the tree to provide symmetry.
 We work to raise the level of branches of the tree in order to increase space and crown height.